ufal/corefud-scorer/README.md

 Unlike any of the previous scorers, CorefUD scorer is adjusted to process and correctly evaluate also non-contiguous mentions.

 It supports both exact match and partial match of mentions.
 Partial match is an alternative to minimum span evaluation by the UA scorer.
-In addtion, the evaluation can be run with singletons taken into account.
+In addition, the evaluation can be run with singletons taken into account.

 For the time being, the scorer is able to evaluate coreference only, excluding split antecedents, bridging and other relations.